 If you’re reading this, it’s safe to assume you’re either curious about or obsessed with cake pops .
 Same here.
-With our list of do’s and don’ts in mind, you’ll be able to tackle that masterpiece-on-a-stick in no time.
+With our list of do’s and don’ts when making cake pops, you’ll be able to tackle that masterpiece-on-a-stick in no time.

 Working With Dough